Blobfolio/blob-scroll/README.md

 # blob-scroll

-`blob-scroll` is a lightweight Javascript library for triggering smooth scrolling events.
-It is dependency-free, so can be integrated into existing code bases with minimal effort.
+`blob-scroll` is a lightweight, dependency-free Javascript library for triggering smooth scrolling events.
+It supports horizontal and vertical scrolling within the page or an individual element, with customizable speeds and easing effects.

 &nbsp;